WoSea/MarsXamarin/MISSION2.md

 # Mission 2: Making an interface to interact with the bot

 ## Introduction
-In this mission, we will learn how to create a simple Xamarin UI using XAML.
+In this mission, we will create a simple application page with these components:

+1. Create a simple Xamarin UI using XAML
-This UI will contain a `ListView` for displaying the messages between the user and the bot, as well as an `Entry` for sending messages to the bot.
+2. Make a `ListView` for displaying the messages between the user and the bot

-We will also learn how to bind data, as well as use the class we made in Mission 1 to work with the bot.

-## Default page
+3. Make a `Entry` for sending messages to the bot
+4. Making the BotConnection work with the UI through data binding

+## Breaking it down
 In the project, there should be a `MainPage.xaml`.
 This `.xaml` file represents the first page your application will default to when you start it.

-Every `.xaml` file also has a "Code Behind" file which can be used to contain the code and logic for that page.
+Every `.xaml` file also has a "code-behind" file which can be used to contain the code and logic for that page.
 You can see this file by clicking the small arrow next to the `MainPage.xaml` file and clicking on `MainPage.xaml.cs`.

 In this tutorial, we will be using both the `.xaml` and `.xaml.cs` files to design the UI and make it work.

-## Crafting your UI in XAML
+## Laying out the UI
-XAML is often used to define the visual contents of an application's page.
+XAML is used to define the visual contents of an application's page.
-It allows you to define the page's elements, including it's position, color, text and many other properties.
+It allows you to define the page's elements, including its position, color, text and many other properties.

 For example, let's open and look at the default `MainPage.xaml` that we have: